 While all Boise State community members receive any campus alert issued by Boise State, the College of Southern Idaho maintains its own emergency alert system known as Rave Alert.
-In a new policy starting Fall 2021; a list of Boise State students attending classes at the College of Southern Idaho are sent to the CSI Security Department by Boise State coordinator Adrian Martinez-Saldana at adrianasaldana@boisestate.edu and the students are automatically enrolled in the CSI Rave Alert system.
+In a new protocol starting fall 2021, a list of Boise State students attending classes at the College of Southern Idaho is sent to the CSI Security Department by Boise State coordinator Adriana Martinez-Saldana at adrianasaldana@boisestate.edu and the students are automatically enrolled in the CSI Rave Alert system.